 These three exemptions under Regulation D allow filmmakers to raise capital without having to register their securities with the SEC.
 Film businesses in the entertainment industry should keep in mind that the securities offered must meet certain criteria specified by the SEC, like requiring investors to be accredited.

-It is also important to note that Regulation D does not exempt companies from civil liability, antifraud, and other important provisions mentioned in federal securities laws.
+It is important to note that Regulation D does not exempt companies from civil liability, antifraud, and other important provisions mentioned in federal securities laws.